-Most cities, counties, or local governments have ordinances pertaining to accessory buildings in which rules are stated in detail.
+Most cities, counties, or local governments have ordinances about accessory buildings in which rules are stated in detail.
 Consult your city or county website for rules and laws, as they can vary.

 Depending on the ordinance, accessory building guidelines might include the following:

-Must be detached from the residence by a minimum distance of 5 to 6 feet, with eaves of the accessory building at a minimum distance of 4 feet.
-Again, this can vary according to city or county planning departments
+- Must be detached from the residence by a minimum distance of five to six feet, with eaves of the accessory building at a minimum distance of four feet.
+Again, this can vary according to city or county planning departments.

-In most municipalities, building permits can be required for all accessory buildings or structures greater than a certain square footage of the floor area (or the roof area for trellis-type structures); for instance, 120 feet is a standard square footage
+- In most municipalities, building permits can be required for all accessory buildings or structures greater than the certain square footage of the floor area (or the roof area for trellis-type structures); for instance, 120 feet is standard square footage.

-If a garage, carport, storage building, workshop, hobby shop, and other non-habitable accessory buildings are attached to a pool house, art or music studio, or recreation room, the entire structure must meet the local setback requirements for the main building
+- If a garage, carport, storage building, workshop, hobby shop, or another non-habitable accessory building is attached to a pool house, art or music studio, or recreation room, the entire structure must meet the local setback requirements for the main building.

 In colonial times, many people worked at home: Their properties were large enough to accommodate their trades, whether they were doctors, lawyers, farmers, or blacksmith.
 Using your home for both living and working reasons was economically practical and acceptable if not commonplace.
 Industrialization of the 19th and early 20th centuries drove more workers out of their homes and into factories and larger cities to seek higher-paying and more steady work.